Film and Plot Synopsis

 Mike and Liz don’t want to be there either

 Meanwhile, Mike and Liz don’t particularly like their assignment or for working for Spy magazine.
 Mike resents the tabloid nature of his existence, and desires to be a full time novelist.
 Mike has previously written a book, but unfortunately, it was neither the critical nor financial success that Mike had hoped for.
 Now, he prostitutes himself out to Spy magazine to make ends meet.
 Additionally, Mike has disdain for the wealthy class that Tracy and her family belong to.
 He is barely able to contain himself from berating the Lord family for their excess.

 Tracy’s family loves Dexter, and they are much more forgiving than Tracy.
-Margaret and Dinah, Tracy’s teenage sister, welcome Dexter back with open arms.
+Margaret and Dinah (Virginia Weidler), Tracy’s teenage sister, welcome Dexter back with open arms.
 This affection annoys Tracy, but she distracts herself by taking an interest in Mike.
 She gradually discovers that Mike has admirable qualities.
 She even takes the trouble to find his published stories in the library.
 Thus, as the wedding nears, she finds herself torn between George, Dexter, and Mike.

 The night before the wedding, Tracy drinks for the second time in her life due to relieve her stress.
 Upon returning home, she takes an innocent swim with the equally intoxicated Mike.
 When George sees Mike carrying an intoxicated Tracy into the house afterward, he thinks the worst.
 Meanwhile, Dexter and Liz work on a plan to get the Lord family out from under Spy’s threats.

 The Walk of Shame